|B A R E L Y B A D W E B S I T E|

 But what the heck does the second ellipsis mean?
 It can mean only that the sign isn't finished, that there's more.

-(If you type much, especially on a computer keyboard to other people in real-time or even in dialogues such as e-mail or Usenet, there's a further discussion of excessive ellipses here.)
+(If you type much, especially on a computer keyboard to other people in a real-time chat or in dialogues such as e-mail or Facebook, there's a further discussion of excessive ellipses here.)

 That second ellipsis -- with a period at the end no less -- is equivalent to my ending this very sentence like this . . . .